masolimano/maneage/README-hacking.md

    - *Configuration files*: If your research uses special programs as part of the processing, put all their configuration files in a devoted directory (with the program's name) within `reproduce/software/config`.
-Similar to the `reproduce/software/config/gnuastro` directory (which is put in Maneage as a demo in case you use GNU Astronomy Utilities).
 It is much cleaner and readable (thus less buggy) to avoid mixing the configuration files, even if there is no technical necessity.

  - **Contents**: It is good practice to follow the following